bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   // The logger you can supply.
 By default no logging is performed. logger?: Logger,
   // The custom http client.
-By default the internal `fetchClient` is used. httpClient?: HttpClient = fetchCient,
+By default the internal `fetchClient` is used. httpClient?: HttpClient = fetchClient,
-  // A map of fallback features that will be used when no actual features
+  // A list of fallback features that will be enabled the Bucket servers
-  // are available yet.
+  // have not been contacted yet. fallbackFeatures?: string[]
-  fallbackFeatures?: Record<string, boolean>
 }
 ```